MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/kmeans-fl.md

 * *k*: The required number of clusters.
 * *features_cols*: Dynamic array containing the names of the features columns that are used for clustering.
-* *cluster_col*: The name of the column that stores the output cluster id for each record.
+* *cluster_col*: The name of the column that stores the output cluster ID for each record.

 ## Usage